burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 You can read about that in detail in ([1], 9.2.3 p.
 248).
 But essentially it can be more than one definition of the following things in different translation units (cpp source files):

-1. class type
+1. Class type
-2. enumeration type
+2. Enumeration type
-3. inline function with external linkage
+3. Inline function with external linkage
-4. class template
+4. Class template
-5. non-static function template
+5. Non-static function template
-6. static data member of a class template
+6. Static data member of a class template
-7. member function of a class template
+7. Member function of a class template
-8. template specialization for which some template parameters are not specified
+8. Template specialization for which some template parameters are not specified

 The same definitions are acceptable when: